unChaz/sci-fi-5e/versions/0.2.0/SCI-5_SRD.md

 \page

 ## Synthetic
-Synthetic sleeves are made from fabricated parts instead of flesh and blood.
-While in a synthetic sleeves, senses and abilities can be enhanced
+Synthetic Skins are made from fabricated parts instead of flesh and blood.
+While in a synthetic Skins, senses and abilities can be enhanced

-### Sleeve Traits
+### Skin Traits

 **_Ability Score Increase._** Two ability scores of your choice increase by 1.